rachayita/OpsNotes/rust/rust.md

   - such as & reference or Box<T> smart poiner
   - then the `dyn` keyword, and then specifying the relevent trait
 - rust doesn't have inheritance but bounds
-- `Trait: Sized`: trait itself can only be implemented for a type that already implements `Sized`
+- `Trait: Sized`: only be implemented for type that already implements `Sized`
-- `fn method(&self) where Self: Sized`:  only types that implements `Sized` can implement this method
+- `fn method(&self) where Self: Sized`:
+  - only types that implements `Sized` can implement this method
 - `dyn` is a prefix of a trait object's type
-  - used to highlight that calls to methods on the associated trait are dynamically dispatched
+  - used to highlight calls to methods on the associated trait are dynamically dispatched
   - to use the trait this way, it must be 'object safe'
-- unlike generic parameters or `impl Trait`, the compiler doesnot know the concrete type that is being passed
+- unlike generic params or `impl Trait`, compiler doesnt know concrete type being passed
-  - that is, the type has been erased
+  - ie: the type has been erased
 - `dyn Trait` reference contains two pointers
-  - one pointer goes to the data(eg. an instance of a struct)
+  - one pointer goes to the data(eg. instance of struct)
   - another poiner goes to a map of method call names to a function pointers
     - known as virtual method table or vtable
   - at runtime, when a method needs to be called on the `dyn Trait`
     - the vtable is consulted to get the function pointer
     - and then that function pointer is called
     - it has additional runtime cost
-    - also, method cannot be inlined by compiler.
+    - also, method cannot be inlined by compiler
 - `dyn Trait` produce smaller code than `impl Trait` / generic parameters
   - as the method won't be duplicated for each concrete type